diego-rapoport/helper-funcs-javascript/README.md

 _Yes I've done that by myself, but of course there'll be reference to the work of others.
 Therefore I will not demand the need of aknowledgment of those functions._

+# Tests
+If you wanna run all the tests at once you can do `node run test`.

+---

 Copyright © 2024 Diego Rapoport